ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 ## Preparing the environment

-In this subchapter we'll take care of automating everything that needs to be done befor VMs can be launched.
+In this subchapter we'll take care of automating everything that needs to be done before VMs can be launched.
 This includes preparation of image files and other necessary data, and proper network setup on the host machine.

 ### Setting up the workplace